smeneguz/Dynamic-Gas/README_SwappFeeSponsoring.md

 - **Compatible with any transaction**: As long as the transaction involves an object with an identifier (Object ID), the application can be used to sponsor the gas for that transaction.

+## Live tutorial
+A live demo of the application can be found on this youtube link: https://youtu.be/K_auw-yn9KA

 ## Getting Started

 1. Clone this repository from GitHub.